Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/overview/vaults/01-strategies.md

 ### Auto-Compounding Mode

-Maia Vaults makes use of MEV and game theory to incentivize participants to keep the vaults which enabled AUTOCOMPOUND MODE autocompounded in exchange for a small fee taken from rewards.
+Maia Vaults  AUTOCOMPOUND MODE autocompounded in exchange for a small fee taken from rewards made by the user.
 This provides a decentralized and less-extractive approach to auto-compounding rather than charging a fee up-front.

-### Leverage

-mVaults can leverage their deposited principal to maximize or hedge yields while farming, enabling integrations not limited to Hermes Omnichain AMM positions.